SJTU-IPADS/gnnlab/README.md

 ## Paper's Hardware Configuration
-- 8x16GB NVIDIA V100 GPUs
+- 8 * NVIDIA V100 GPUs(16GB of memory each)
-- 2x24 cores Intel Xeon Platinum CPUs
+- 2 * Intel Xeon Platinum 8163 CPUs(24 cores each)
 - 512GB RAM

-**In the AE environment we provided,  each V100 GPU has 32GB memory.**
+**In the AE machine we provided,  each V100 GPU has 32GB memory.**

 ## Installation

-**We have already created accounts and setup out-of-the-box environments for AE reviewers.
-AE reviewers don't need to perform the following steps if AE reviewers choose to run the experiments on the machine we provided.**
+**We have prepared an out-of-the-box environment (with all preprocessed datasets) for the AE reviewers.
+AE reviewers do not need to perform the following steps if they choose to run the experiments on the machine we provide.**

-**The AE machine and account information can be found in the AE appendix and the AE website comments.**
+**The AE machine IP and account information can be found in the AE appendix.**

 ### Software Version

 - Ubuntu 18.04 or Ubuntu 20.04
+- gcc-7, g++-7
+- CMake >= 3.14
+- CUDA v10.1
 - Python v3.8
 - PyTorch v1.7.1
-- CUDA v10.1
 - DGL V0.7.1
 - PyG v2.0.1
-- gcc-7 && g++-7
-- CMake >= 3.14

-### gcc-7 And CUDA10.1 Environment
+### Install CUDA10.1

-1. Install CUDA 10.1.
 FGNN is built on CUDA 10.1.
-Follow the instructions in https://developer.nvidia.com/cuda-10.1-download-archive-base to install CUDA 10.1.
-Make sure that `/usr/local/cuda` is linked to `/usr/local/cuda-10.1`.
+Follow the instructions in https://developer.nvidia.com/cuda-10.1-download-archive-base to install CUDA 10.1, and make sure that `/usr/local/cuda` is linked to `/usr/local/cuda-10.1`.

+### Install GCC-7

-2. CUDA10.1 requires GCC version<=7.
-Make sure that `gcc` is linked to `gcc-7` and `g++` is linked to `g++-7`.
+CUDA10.1 requires GCC(version<=7).
+Hence, make sure that `gcc` is linked to `gcc-7`, and `g++` is linked to `g++-7`.

     ```bash
     # Ubuntu